sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 2. In this step, you will use the `ore.load` function for loading one or more R objects from the datastore to the current workspace.

-  a.
-Run the following script to load all the R objects of our datastore into the global environment :
+  - Run the following script to load all the R objects of our datastore into the global environment :

 	```r
 	<copy>